BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 which turned every way, to keep the way of the tree of life.

-4:1 And adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.
+4:1 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.

+4:2 And she again bare his brother
+Abel.
+And Abel was a keeper of sheep, but Cain was a tiller of the ground.

 ## The Book of Psalms